Azure Private Link Connections

 4. Under Warehouse, enter your warehouse’s name as listed in Snowflake.

-5. If you have OAuth enabled on your organization, and you would like to use it on the connection, switch on OAuth access; see OAuth with Snowflake.
+5. If you have OAuth enabled on your organization, and you would like to use it on the connection, switch on OAuth access; see Connect to Snowflake with OAuth.
+Please note: Steps 9 - 11 are not applicable if you choose to use OAuth without a service account.

 6. Under User, enter your Snowflake username.